 Bonsai is the art of growing trees in miniature.
 These are trees that have been trained to grow in shallow pots.
 The art form is from Japan and when a very old bonsai tree is seen, it looks beautiful.

 One benefit is being able to bring the outside inside.
 An example of this would be a pot of hyacinths that have been grown early due to the warmer conditions inside.

-These fill the room with lovely perfume and they bring the feeling that Spring is not too far away.
+Flowering plants can fill the room with lovely perfume and they bring the feeling that spring is not too far away.